 Relish in the fact that you are not alone

-The Australian Health and Welfare Institute cites that 37.4 per cent of babies are born after 40 weeks gestation.
+According to the Australian Health and Welfare Institute, 37.4 percent of babies are born after 40 weeks gestation.
 So at least you’re in good company.